metomi/rose/sphinx/installation.rst

 Host Requirements
 -----------------

-Whilst you can install and use Rose & cylc on a single host (i.e. machine), most installations are likely to be more complex.
+Whilst you can install and use Rose & Cylc on a single host (i.e. machine), most installations are likely to be more complex.
 There are five types of
 installation: